 You might probably know this but let me tell you again why your business should have a social media marketing strategy.

-It’s 2019 and we all have a pretty good understanding of social media and how it works, right?
+It’s 2019 and we all have a pretty good understanding of social media sites and how it works, right?
 But what if I told you 96% of the people that discuss brands online do not follow those brands’ owned profiles.
 Or that people 55-64 are more than twice as likely to engage with branded content than those 28 or younger.

-With the introduction of social media, we have a powerful tool at our fingertips that can share pieces of content all over the world in seconds.
+With the introduction of social media networks, we have a powerful tool at our fingertips that can share pieces of content all over the world in seconds.
 With this being said, social media marketing increases your brand’s awareness.
 Many small business owners struggle with implementing an effective social media marketing strategy that drives sales (which is what you’re going to learn in this blog).

 Let’s start with the basics.

-What Is A Social Media Plan?
+What Is A Social Media Marketing Plan?

-A social media plan or strategy or is an overview of the goals of your marketing efforts and the actions you intend to follow in order to successfully achieve those goals.
+A social media marketing plan or strategy or is an overview of the goals of your marketing efforts and the actions you intend to follow in order to successfully achieve those goals.
 Social media plans act as a guide to keep your business on track, and you’ll see more results as you develop a more detailed plan of action.

 Now let’s dive into why social media plans are important, and how your business can develop an effective social media marketing strategy.